Meadlands Primary School Governing Body

 Meet the Full Governing Body

-Charlotte McIntyre: Chair of Governors; Headteacher Performance, Teacher Pay and Performance; Healthy Living & Health & Safety Governor link
+Charlotte McIntyre: Chair of Governors; Headteacher Performance, Teacher Pay and Performance; Healthy Living & Maths Curriculum Governor Link

-Originally from California, I moved to the UK 15 years ago.
+Originally from California, I moved to the UK 20 years ago.
 My professional experience spans almost 20 years in PR and marketing; managing the development of large-scale PR strategies, advertising, internal communications and online initiatives.
-Currently I manage European digital campaigns for a global consultancy.
+Currently I am a global digital marketing manager for Accenture.
 I became a governor in December 2013 and subsequently became the Chair of Governors in September 2014, primarily because I wanted to use my professional experience to help the school on its journey to good and beyond.
 Importantly, one of my children attends Meadlands and I am constantly impressed with this school – especially the dedication, enthusiasm and awesomeness of the staff and the students.
 I am thrilled with the progress the school is making and look forward to the adventures ahead.

-James Greenbury: Vice Chair of Governors; Chair of Safety and Resources Committee
+James Greenbury: Deputy Chair of Governors; Chair of Safety and Resources Committee

 After studying Economics at Cambridge and Business at Stanford University, California, I worked for Bain & Company, the American strategy consultants, where I became partner.
 For the last 25 years I have run a series of entrepreneurial companies and am currently CEO of Parcel2Go.com, a comparison site for sending parcels, as well as Chairman of Intelligent Office, a legal support service business.
 Having benefited from a great education myself, and seeing in my work how critical it is to compete in the global job market, I became a Governor to offer support to the Head and the whole team at Meadlands as they strive for ever higher standards.